Battle of Bergen (1799): Battle

-The left-centre column, though opposed by the bulk of the Batavian army, under General Daendels, had overcome all opposition and taken possession of Oudkarspel, thus securing the direct line of advance on Alkmaar.
+The left-centre column, though opposed by the bulk of the Batavian army, under General Daendels, had overcome all opposition and taken possession of the village of Oudkarspel, thus securing the direct line of advance on Alkmaar.
+However, this did not come easy for the column, as described further.
+Pulteney, using Don's brigade, attacked Oudkarspel along the Langedijk dam, but encountered stubborn Batavian resistance in the village, protected by several lunettes.
+After several unsuccessful attacks, the British were forced to take cover behind the dam to protect themselves from gunfire.
+Soon, however, the Batavians attempted an unsuccessful counterattack against the very same British entrenched behind the dam.
+The British themselves emerged from the dam to meet them, repelled the Batavians, and captured the village.
+Daendels barely managed to withdraw his troops to Sint Pancras.
+Coote overran the Batavian outpost from Nieudorp and joined forces with Don.
+Some of the Batavian troops were surrounded by Coote's and Don's brigades and laid down their arms.
 Sir Ralph Abercromby had equally well accomplished his task by capturing the town of Hoorn, on the coast of the Zuiderzee, and placing himself in a favourable position for completing the turning movement.
 However, in consequence of the partial failure on the right, it was considered necessary to recall all the troops and re-occupy the former position.

 The strength of the column which attacked Bergen would have been more than sufficient if it had been employed correctly.
 This column was numerically superior to the opponent, but it moved in mass in an intersected country, did not cover its flanks, and its operations having, contrary to order, been commenced long before daylight, its fire was probably more destructive to itself than to the opponent.
 That the other columns were not too weak for their tasks is shown by their having taken and held, until recalled, the points against which they had been directed.